M-TH: 8:30 a.m.-4:30 p.m.

 - A student should check the SSN/ITIN on file in his/her HUB Student Center.
 If the number listed in HUB is accurate, then no further action is required.

 Please note that the Office of the Registrar cannot accept W-9(S) forms via email.
-All documentation including a SSN or ITIN must be mailed, faxed, or dropped off in person as per the instructions on the form.
+Students are encouraged to utilize the Documentation Upload Center to upload their W-9(S) form and related documentation.
+Additional options include mail, fax, or dropping off in person as per the instructions on the form.
 Any emails received that include an SSN or ITIN will be deleted.

 Receipt of these communications constitutes the university’s fulfillment to notify students for federal tax reporting compliance purposes.
 Students failing to furnish their SSN or correct name may be subject to individual penalties by the IRS.